EDortta/YeAPF2/README.md

 alias gitapp='git --git-dir=.git-app'
 ```

-Once you have these aliases installed, you just restart your terminal and use it as you does with `git` command.
+Once you have these aliases installed, you just restart your terminal and use them as you does with `git` command. `gity2` for pull modifications from YeAPF2 and `gitapp` for your application.

 #### How to contribute